-The easiest way to breed cattle is to let nature take its course.
+Natural Mating The easiest way to breed cattle is to let nature take its course.
 If bulls are allowed to be with the cows, they can find the ones ready to breed.
 The breeding season is the period of time that the cows are in the presence of the bulls and mating is occurring.
 Managers can limit the breeding season by removing the bulls after a specified period of time, typically 60 to 90 days.
 This shortens the subsequent calving season, reduces labor, and increases the uniformity of the calf crop at marketing.

-Heat (Estrus) Detection

-In herds where artificial insemination is to be practiced, one of the most important management practices is detecting estrus so that insemination can be performed at the proper time.
+Natural mating is rarely used in large-scale dairy operations.
+Heat (Estrus) Detection In most dairy herds artificial insemination is practiced and one of the most important management practices is detecting estrus so that insemination can be performed at the proper time.
 The key to heat detection is frequent and careful visual observation of the herd.
-Cows in heat often attempt to mount other cows or show "riding" behavior, and stand to be mounted.
+Cows in heat often attempt to mount other cows or show "riding" behavior and stand to be mounted.
 Cows that are not in estrus will sometimes mount cows that are in estrus.
 However, mounting activity is more frequent when two or more cows are in estrus than when a single cow is in estrus.
 Mounting is more frequent in the evening and early morning hours than during the day, especially in the summer.
 Cows in estrus spend more time walking with less time resting and feeding.
 They may smell the vulva of other cows.
 Frequently they raise and switch their tail.
 They will have a swollen vulva and clear mucus can often be seen streaming from the vulva.
 Cows in other periods of the estrous cycle will not stand to be mounted.
 Therefore, standing for mounting is the strongest single behavioral indication of estrus.
 There are several aids in determining heat in cattle.
-Most let you know if the cow stood to be mounted.
-Some examples are a chin-ball marker placed on a teaser animal, a paint stick on the tailhead, or heat-check patches.
+Some of these aids include a chin-ball marker placed on a teaser animal or paint stick on the tailhead and heat-check patches.
 A good record-keeping system is critical for managing breeding and parturition.
 When managing an estrus detection and AI program, the actual insemination is conducted 8 to 12 hrs. after an animal is detected in estrus.
 Therefore, most producers use the AM/PM rule: cattle detected in heat in the AM are bred in the PM, and those detected in heat in the PM are bred in the AM.
 Hormones of the estrous cycle are listed below:

-Estrogen - from the follicle on the ovary; causes estrus.

-Progesterone - from the corpus luteum (CL) on the ovary formed after ovulation; maintains pregnancy, prevents estrus and ovulation.

-Prostaglandin - from the uterus of the non-pregnant cow; causes regression of the CL and returns to estrus.

-Follicle Stimulating Hormone (FSH) - causes follicle recruitment and growth and production of estrogen.

-Luteinizing Hormone (LH) - stimulates follicle maturation, causes ovulation, and stimulates the formation and maintenance of CL.

-Gonadotropin Releasing Hormone (GnRH) - from the hypothalamus (brain) causes FSH and LH release.
+- Estrogen from the follicle on the ovary; causes estrus - Progestogen from the corpus luteum (CL) on the ovary formed after ovulation; maintains pregnancy, prevents estrus and ovulation Prostaglandin - from the uterus of the non-pregnant cow; causes regression of the CL and returns to estrus.
+Follicle Stimulating Hormone (FSH) - causes follicle recruitment and growth and production of estrogen Luteinizing Hormone (LH) - stimulates follicle maturation, causes ovulation, stimulates formation and maintenance of CL Gonadotropin-releasing hormone (GnRH) - from the hypothalamus (brain) causes FSH and LH release